czdtech/fb-jf/src/content/games/island-of-treasures.en.md

 ### Gameplay Strategy & Walkthrough

 1.  **Collect Everything:** Your primary goal is to collect coins, jewels, and other treasures scattered along your path.
 These contribute to your score and can be used to unlock upgrades or new characters.
-2.  **Master the Moves:** You'll need to quickly react to obstacles.
-Swipe left/right to change lanes, swipe up to jump over gaps and low obstacles, and swipe down to slide under high obstacles.
+2.  **Master the Moves:** You'll need to quickly react to obstacles. `Swipe` left/right to change lanes, `Swipe` up to jump over gaps and low obstacles, and `Swipe` down to slide under high obstacles.
 Practice these moves to make them second nature.
 3.  **Utilize Power-ups:** Keep an eye out for power-ups like speed boosts, shields, or magnets.
 These temporary advantages can help you survive longer and collect more treasure.
 Use them strategically, especially in challenging sections.
 4.  **Avoid Collisions:** Hitting any obstacle or rival pirate will end your run.
 Always prioritize dodging over collecting if a collision is imminent.